cgrady3/cs2-test-cases/README.md

 To contribute test cases of your own:
 1. Fork this repo and clone the fork into a directory
 2. Place your own test case(s) and input/output file(s) into it, adhering to folder structure
-3. Commit and push those changes to origin to make a pull request, making sure not to overwrite any files that were already there
+3. Commit and push those changes to origin to make a pull request, making sure not to overwrite any files that were already there (if you are overwriting anything, let someone know why!)
 4. I'll review the pull request and let it go through if the files you upload don't contain any solution code or anything malicious.

 To use these test cases: